TheRealAD/dynamic-ui/README.md

 4. Designer is also accessible as a textarea, the input of which is updated via a POST service into �localdata.json�.
 5. The url for designer is �/designer�

+## Installation Instructions

+1) Clone or download repository.
+2) Download and install Node.JS.
+It can be downloaded from the following URL - https://nodejs.org/en/download/.
+Open Node.JS CLI and execute the following command to install Angular CLI globally - npm install -g @angular/cli
+3) Change the directory in the Node.JS to the directory where the repository has been installed.
+4) Execute the following command - 'npm install' to build the project
+5) Once installed execute the command - 'ng serve --open'.
+This command launches the designer component of the project.
+6) Open another Node.JS CLI instance.
+Change the directory to the directory where the repository is located.
+Execute the command 'npm run dev'.
+This command launches the renderer component of the project.
+Navigate to `http://localhost:4201/`.
+7) Finally open a normal Windows Command prompt.
+Change the directory to the directory where the repository is located.
+Execute the command 'node server.js'.
+This is used to start the local server.

 ## Development server

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:4201/`.
 The app will automatically reload if you change any of the source files.